 ICAN has a mandatory COVID-19 vaccination requirement for all staff.
-As part of your application, you will be asked to certify you are currently fully vaccinated from COVID-19 or willing to be fully vaccinated from COVID-19 before starting work.
+As part of your application, you will be asked to certify you are currently fully vaccinated and boosted from COVID-19 or willing to be fully vaccinated from COVID-19 before starting work.

-ICAN now offers new hires a $500 signing bonus after completion of a probationary period of 90 days.
+ICAN now offers new hires a $500 signing bonus after successful completion of a probationary period of 90 days.

 The Job Coach provides direct support and care for clients with developmental and physical disabilities.
 They are responsible for ensuring clients are continually being supported towards the goal of independence in the workforce.
 Job Coaches work one-on-one with clients at their place of work and observe and coach clients in areas where they can improve and grow in their roles.
 Job Coaches are committed to providing stability in the clients work environment.
 This position supports and fosters client choice.
 Job Coaches report to the Job Coach Supervisor, with work schedules determined and set by the Job Coach Scheduler.
 This is an entry level position.
 Job Coaches must be flexible and dependable individuals.

-The weekend Job Coach is required to be availible for on-call shifts on Saturdays and Sundays between 8am and 8pm, with the option to pick up additional work shifts outside those hours and during the week as desired.
+The weekend Job Coach is required to be available for on-call shifts on Saturdays and Sundays between 8am and 8pm, with the option to pick up additional work shifts outside those hours and during the week as desired.
 There is a minimum of 10 hours of work per week, but can be maximized to 30+ hours with open weekday availability.